 a) Internal Audit :

-Internal audit was conducted in accordance with IATF 16949 standard during this period ( from…. to…..) as per the schedule prepared by MR and all departments have been covered during the audit.
+Internal audit was conducted following IATF 16949 standard during this period ( from…. to…..) as per the schedule prepared by MR and all departments have been covered during the audit.
 The following NCs were reported during the audit and all are minor in nature.
 Found that there is no repetition of the same NCs.

 b) Process & Product Audit :